Advisory Board

 - Jean Carberry is the Assistant Secretary EU, Digital and Access to Finance Division, Department of Enterprise, Trade and Employment, Ireland.
 She leads the EU, Digital and Access to Finance Division of the Department of Enterprise, Trade and Employment.
 She is responsible for domestic and EU digital policy, including leading Ireland’s positions on EU digital and artificial intelligence policy and regulation proposals, and on enterprise adoption of digital technologies, including artificial intelligence.
 Jean led the development of Ireland’s AI Strategy, published in July 2021, and is responsible for implementation of the enterprise strand of the strategy.
 Jean is also responsible for EU affairs, Access to Finance and State aid policy.
 Before she joined the civil service, Jean worked for AXA, Standard & Poor’s and Ernst & Young.
 Jean is a Chartered Accountant and has an MBA in Finance from Fordham University in New York, USA.

-- Ian Chambers is Deputy Commissioner, head of Frontline, Breach, Complaints and Information with Ireland’s Data Protection Commission, having previously served as Assistant Commissioner.
+media at national and European levels, including the regulation of harmful online content and the protection of media pluralism and freedom.
+In addition to her participation on the Advisory Board of UCD’s Centre for Digital Policy, she holds a number of part-time roles currently: Gambling Regulatory Authority of Ireland (GRAI) Authority Member; CaraDem (an Irish-led Democracy Initiative) Advisory Council Member; International Institute of Communications (IIC) Advisory Council Member. - Ian Chambers is Deputy Commissioner, head of Frontline, Breach, Complaints and Information with Ireland’s Data Protection Commission, having previously served as Assistant Commissioner.
 Ian has previously worked with the Revenue Commissioners, and the Department of Social Protection Internal Investigations Unit.
 Ian joins the Centre’s MSc course annually as a guest lecturer in relation to data protection matters.

 Civil Society